yugabyte/yugabyte-db/docs/content/preview/troubleshoot/active-session-history.md

 - ASH is available per node only.
 [Aggregations](../../develop/learn/aggregations-ycql/) need to be done by you.
 - ASH is not available for [YB-Master](../../architecture/yb-master/) processes.
 - ASH is available only for foreground activities or queries from customer applications.
-ASH is not available for most background activities such as backups, restore, remote bootstrap, CDC, tablet splitting.
+While ASH is not available for most background activities such as backups, restore, remote bootstrap, CDC, tablet splitting.
 ASH is available for flushes and compactions.
+Work done in the TServer process is tracked, even for remote-bootstrap etc. However, we do not collect them under a specific query-id of sorts.

+copy/export done using scripts outside of the TServer process is not tracked.
 - ASH does not capture start and end time of wait events.

-## SQL views
+## YSQL/YCQL views

-ASH exposes the following [SQL views](../../explore/ysql-language-features/advanced-features/views/) in each node to analyze and troubleshoot performance issues.
+ASH exposes the following [views](../../explore/ysql-language-features/advanced-features/views/) in each node to analyze and troubleshoot performance issues.

 ### yb_active_session_history